-We have fitted Dan Larson's Gamut-brand strings to a 13-course swan-necked baroque lute and an archlute (in September 2005 and January 2006 respectively), and were very impressed by their sound and stability; Dan is an old college friend of Stephen's (we go back 30+ years).
+We first fitted Dan Larson's Gamut-brand strings to a 13-course swan-necked baroque lute and an archlute (in September 2005 and January 2006 respectively), and were very impressed by their sound and stability, and have used them many times since; Dan is an old college friend of Stephen's (we go back 30+ years).
 Dan works in Duluth, Minnesota.

 Dan can be contacted on +1-218-724-8011 (Toll-Free phone/fax within the USA: 1-888-724-8099) or email: